 - Browse around for folders with suspicious names.

-How to remove spy software on iPhone
+How to remove spy software on iOS devices

-The No-Jailbreak apps like mSpy depend on spying on the stuff you upload on iCloud.
+The no-Jailbreak apps like mSpy depend on spying on the stuff you upload on iCloud.
 The easiest way to fix them is to change your iCloud password.

 Now, for real spying, an iPhone must be jailbroken.
 And even then, the apps need a third-party installer to work.
 Check around your phone to see if you have apps like Cydia or Icy on it.
 If they’re there, your phone is jailbroken.

-You can also see if all the apps installed on your device exist on Apple Store.
+You can also see if all the apps installed on your device exist on the Apple Store.
 If any of them don’t, it means that your phone is jailbroken.

 How do you fix that?
 By updating to the latest iOS version via iTunes.

-Codes to check if phone is tapped
+Codes to check if your phone is tapped

 Unstructured Supplementary Service Data (USSD) codes are short codes that allow you to directly access certain network functions – and they can be mighty handy for seeing if something is amiss.
 Just enter the full code – yes, with the *’s and #’s – and tap the call button.
 It may not work with all phones or operators.